liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 Portal is in fragments of the page called *portlets*.
 Portlets are web applications that run in a portion of a web page.
-Liferay's core is a portlet container, and the container's job is to aggregate the set of portlets that are to appear on any particular page and display them properly to the user.
+Liferay's core is a portlet container, and the container's job is to aggregate the set of portlets that should appear on any particular page and display them properly to the user.
 In this way, one or many applications can reside on a page, and the user can (at the administrator's discretion) arrange them in the way that works best for the user.